floooh/floooh.github.io/_posts/2025-12-01-sokol-vulkan-backend-1.md

 core API instead of implementing them as a Vulkan SDK feature.
-Give me a `vkCreateSystemDefaultDevice(VK_PROFILE_*)` function to get rid of those 500 lines of boilerplate that **every single Vulkan programmer** needs to duplicate line by line anyway (people who need more control about the setup process can still use that traditional initialization dance).
+Give me a `vkCreateSystemDefaultDevice(VK_PROFILE_*)` function to get rid of those 500 lines of boilerplate that **every single Vulkan programmer** needs to duplicate line by line anyway (people who need more control over the setup process can still use that traditional initialization dance).

 And PLEASE get somebody into Khronos who has the power to inject at least a